goafabric/medical-data-service/doc/results.md

 # Fail
+- Creating a new Project from Scratch with latest Spring boot Version (due to training data cut off)
 - Often crashes Intellij, especially when opening new projects
 - Failed to generate Layers for Controller, Logic, Persistence for Entity B from Entity A
 - Failed to convert Medical Record find method to findBy Example with PatientId (2 Times)

 # Success
 - Context Completion (most of the time)